They Might Be Giants: Earlier years (1981–1989)

-Earlier years (1982–1989)

-At their first concert, They Might Be Giants were introduced as and performed under the name El Grupo De Rock and Roll (Spanish for "the Rock and Roll Band"), because the show was a Sandinista rally in Central Park, and a majority of the audience members spoke Spanish.
-Soon discarding this name, the band assumed the name of a 1971 film They Might Be Giants (starring George C. Scott and Joanne Woodward), which is in turn taken from a Don Quixote passage about how Quixote mistook windmills for evil giants.
+At their first concert, They Might Be Giants were introduced as and performed under the name El Grupo De Rock and Roll (Spanish for "the Rock and Roll Band"), because the show was a Sandinista rally in Central Park and a majority of the audience members spoke Spanish.
+They had previously chosen a name that, according to John Flansburgh, was "so bad that John [Linnell] and I have made a vow that we will never tell anyone, even our children."
+Soon discarding this name, the band assumed the name of the 1971 film They Might Be Giants (starring George C. Scott and Joanne Woodward), which is in turn taken from a Don Quixote passage about how Quixote mistook windmills for evil giants.
 According to Dave Wilson, in his book Rock Formations, the name They Might Be Giants had been used and subsequently discarded by a friend of the band who had a ventriloquism act.
-The name was then adopted by the band, who had been searching for a suitable name.
+The name was then adopted by the band, who had been searching for a more suitable name.

 A common misconception is that the name of the band is a reference to themselves and an allusion to future success.
 In an interview, John Flansburgh said that the words "they might be giants" are just a very outward-looking forward thing which they liked.
 He clarified this in the documentary movie Gigantic (A Tale of Two Johns) by explaining that the name refers to the outside world of possibilities that they saw as a fledgling band.
 In an earlier radio interview, John Linnell described the phrase as "something very paranoid sounding".